codeRIT/brickhack.io/README.md

 The public facing site for BrickHack.

 * **Hacker applications:** Users sign up/in using [MyMLH](https://my.mlh.io/), which includes standard hackathon application info.
-This pre-fills the BrickHack application, so hackers don't have to duplicate information!
+This pre-fills the BrickHack application, so hackers don't have to duplicate information.
-* **Acceptance, RSVPs**: Manage applications & coordinate acceptance/waitlist/denials
+* **Acceptance, RSVPs**: Manage applications & coordinate acceptance/waitlist/denials.
-* **Bus Lists:** Coordinate bus sign-ups during the RSVP process while communicating important information to riders & captains
+* **Bus Lists:** Coordinate bus sign-ups during the RSVP process while communicating important information to riders & captains.
 * **Email communication**: Ensure hackers get consistent, timely information throughout their application process, while enabling the organizing team to communicate important information at any time.
 * **Statistics & Visualization:** Surface key information about the application base, distribution of applicants, progress towards attendance, etc.